 –submitted by Valerie Renk

-If you missed our meeting this week, you can watch the video here: https://youtu.be/0zCOTRubYmw.
+If you missed our meeting this week, you can watch it here: https://youtube.com/live/j97bdWzZ1dI.